 “Highly Recommended!
 It’s rare to see a play where the entire audience just holds their breath waiting for what’s going to happen next.
 But Profiles Theatre offers just that with their latest and most intense production, Gidion’s Knot.
 Playwright Johnna Adams makes this not only a suspenseful showcase for two actresses, but an intriguing insight into human grief.
 Director Joe Jahraus allows his actors the freedom to build that tension while also exploring their humanity by creating a near claustrophobic environment.
 If you’re in the mood for some intense theater, Gidion’s Knot is definitely a guarantee!”

 -Patrick Dyer, CHICAGO THEATER BEAT

--Al Bresloff, AROUND THE TOWN
+-Al Bresloff, AROUND THE TOWN CHICAGO

-Profiles' Flex Pass makes a perfect Holiday gift for a loved one or yourself!
 Our Two Show Flex Pass gives you 4 admissions to see our next two critically acclaimed plays: GIDION'S KNOT by Johnna Adams and COCK by Mike Bartlett.
 Your 4 admissions can be used in any combination of quantity and date for either production through April 6, 2014 with advance reservations.
 The 4 ticket pass is only $100 and saves up to $60 off the price of tickets at the door.
 Call the box office at 773-549-1815 for more information.